1990 Houston Astros season: April

-Hosting Opening Day, also the event for the 25th anniversary since the opening of the Astrodome, the Cincinnati Reds dropped the Astros, 8–4.
+Hosting the Cincinnati Reds for Opening Day on April 9—also the event for the 25th anniversary since the opening of the Astrodome—the Astros built a 4–2 lead in the bottom of the second inning.
+However, Cincinnati came back to drop the Astros, 8–4.
 The most pain went to first baseman Glenn Davis, who was hit by pitch three times, which tied a major-league record.
+Right-hander Mike Scott made his fourth Opening Day start, joining Larry Dierker and J. R. Richard (five) to have done so as the starting pitcher.
+Shortstop Rafael Ramírez attained his fourth bout of four hits as a member of the Astros.

 May

 Craig Biggio at catcher in late in the 1990 season.

 On May 17, Houston outfielder Eric Anthony launched the first-ever home run by a member of the home team into the upper reserve seating at the Astrodome, a monster blast in the eighth inning during a 5–4 win over the Chicago Cubs.
 Ken Oberkfell cranked a sacrifice fly in the eleventh inning to score Ken Caminiti for the game-winning run.
 Anthony's drive came off Mike Bielecki.
 The only previous home run that had landed in the first upper deck was launched by Bernie Carbo of the Reds in 1970.

 On May 26, the Cubs hosted the Astros at Wrigley Field for their first doubleheader since July 7, 1979.
 The Astros swept, led by Glenn Davis homering thrice over the two games to tie a club record for a doubleheader, set by Román Mejías, on May 6, 1962, against the Milwaukee Braves.
 Davis was 6-for-9 with 9 runs batted in (RBI).
 In the opener, Mike Scott (2–5) tossed his first complete game of the season.
 Jim Deshaies (2–2) started the second contest and allowed six hits over 5 2/3 innings to earn the win, while Larry Andersen closed out the final 3 1/3 innings for his second save.